SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A physical terminal is connected via cables to an UART driver. drivers for screen, keyboard etc. are connected to a terminal emulator (not a window).
 The UART driver or terminal emulator are connected to the line discipline.
-The line discipline may be disabled, in which case the characters are sent directly to the process, the so called cooked/canonical mode. the line discipline is connected to the tty driver.
+The line discipline may be disabled, in which case the characters are sent directly and instantly to the process, the so called raw mode. cooked/canonical mode is when the line discipline is enabled, which means that text is only sent to the application after a newline is sent. cooked = canonical mode
+The line discipline is typically disabled for TUI applications or similar and for the shell, which implements its own line discipline. the line discipline is connected to the tty driver.
-The tty driver is passive, while it has fields and methods, they need to be called from outside, e.g. via signals.
+The tty driver is passive, while it has fields and methods, they need to be called from outside, e.g. via signals. the tty driver seems to be the parent process of the session leader.

 To the terminal, the shell is just one more process running within it.